js1019/NormalModes/demos/README.md

 ~~~

 For general applications, we note that you need to generate a corresponding model with the same _pOrder_
-and reference gravity (if needed), which needs to be precomputed use [PlanetaryModels](https://github.com/js1019/PlanetaryModels).
+and reference gravity (if needed), which needs to be precomputed using [PlanetaryModels](https://github.com/js1019/PlanetaryModels).
 You will then obtain all the eigenpairs in [lowfreq, upfreq].
 Note that the actual bounds are (2*pi[lowfreq, upfreq])^2.
+Please make sure that lowfreq (smallest is 0.0) and upfreq
+are within the eigenvalue bounds of the problem.